lavender1900/Mini_Operate_System/README.md

-### Write an simple operate system with Assembly langurage and C programming language.
+### Write an simple operate system with Assembly language and C programming language.